 The Difference Between an Audiologist (Au.D.) and a Hearing Instrument Specialist (HIS)

 An audiologist is a licensed and certified professional who has earned a master’s degree (M.S.) or doctorate degree (Au.D./Ph.D.) in the field of audiology.
-Certified both nationally and at the state level, audiologists are licensed to practice by the American Speech-Language-Hearing Association (ASHA) and are trained to diagnose and treat disorders of hearing and balance.
+Certified both nationally and at the state level, audiologists are trained to diagnose and treat disorders of hearing and balance.
+They are equipped for diagnostic evaluations for equilibrium and evaluating and treating tinnitus and hearing loss.
 They can perform comprehensive hearing evaluations, fit hearing devices, recommend assistive listening devices (ALDs) and counsel patients and their families in communication and listening strategies.